Hjorthmedh/RGCmorphology/ms/intro.md

 observers.
 However, the results from unsupervised clustering can sometimes be in conflict with independent measures of cell type.
 For example, @Coombs2006-pb used unsupervised clustering to identify ten clusters of RGCs.
-They found that melanposin positive cells clustered together in one group, while SMI-32 positive cells spanned four different clusters.
+They found that melanopsin positive cells clustered together in one group, while SMI-32 positive cells spanned four different clusters.
 This is in line with our findings (Table 7) that unsupervised methods predict some cell types span multiple clusters.
-Another limitation of unsupervised methods is that often the ideal number of clusters (or cell types) must be determined by trial and error, or by optimising some measure of the "purity" of each cluster, such as silhoutte widths [@Rousseeuw1987-xe] or similarity profile analysis [@Clarke2008-ex].
+Another limitation of unsupervised methods is that often the ideal number of clusters (or cell types) must be determined by trial and error, or by optimising some measure of the "purity" of each cluster, such as silhouette widths [@Rousseeuw1987-xe] or similarity profile analysis [@Clarke2008-ex].

-The recent study by @Sumbul2014-vm was the first to use genetic type information to classify neurons after they had been grouped using unsupervised clustering techiques.
+The recent study by @Sumbul2014-vm was the first to use genetic type information to classify neurons after they had been grouped using unsupervised clustering techniques.
 However, the genetic information was used after the groups had been created to label the groups.
 By contrast, in our study, we have used the genetic information to supervise the construction of groupings.
 We believe that this is the